support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Clergy between clergy and nobility gathered in Parliament in Epernay (Marne) by Charles the Bald (846) Hugues Capet (941-996) re-established the canonical elections: the king of the Franks allowed the monks to elect their abbots by placing on an altar a crosier and a mitre.
 Engraving by Jean Michel Moreau, dit Moreau le Jeune (1741-1814) Penitence and Deposition of Louis I the Pious or the Debonnaire (778-840), 833: After Confessing, the King is Stripped of Imperial Ornaments by the Archbishop of Reims, Then Covered with a Bag of Penitent.
 Engraving by Jean Michel Moreau, dit Moreau le Jeu Submission of the Gascons to the Kingdom of the Franks represented by Pepin de Landen, 635.
 Engraving by Jean Michel Moreau, dit Moreau le Jeune (1741-1814) Pope Gregoire III (died 741) asked for help from the King of the Francs Charles Martel (688-741) to repel the Lombard troops of Italy, 741.
 Engraving by Jean Michel Moreau, dit Moreau le Jeune (1741-1814) Establishment of ecclesiastical tithes by Pépin le Bref and Carloman (743).
 Engraving after Moreau the young 18th century engraving.
 Private collection Fulrade (Fulrad), the Great Chaplain of Pepin the Brief, Offered Pope Stephen II the Keys to Fifteen Cities Taken from the Lombards that Would Form the Basis of the Pontifical State (755).
-On Their Knees, the Two Sons of Pepin le Brief: Charles and Carloma Christ Before Caiaphas Rising against Charles III the Simple by the lords led by Robert (865-923) who became King of France in 922 as Robert I, Soissons 920 (engraving) Ritual murder committed by the Danites, according to the allegations of the Mormon opponents, drawn by David and engraved by A. Gusmand Coronation of Charlemagne, December 25, 800: The King of the Franks (747-814) is Consecrated Emperor of the West by Pope Leon III (750-816) in the Church of St. Peter in Rome.
-Engraving by Jean Michel Moreau, dit Moreau le Jeune Charles III the Simple (879-929) is rebuilt on the throne of France by Foulques, Archbishop of Reims, 892.
+On Their Knees, the Two Sons of Pepin le Brief: Charles and Carloma Christ Before Caiaphas Rising against Charles III the Simple by the lords led by Robert (865-923) who became King of France in 922 as Robert I, Soissons 920 (engraving) Coronation of Charlemagne, December 25, 800: The King of the Franks (747-814) is consecrated Emperor of the West by Pope Leo III (750-816) in St. Peter Ritual murder committed by the Danites, according to the allegations of the Mormon opponents, drawn by David and engraved by A. Gusmand Charles III the Simple (879-929) is rebuilt on the throne of France by Foulques, Archbishop of Reims, 892.
 Engraving by Jean Michel Moreau, dit Moreau le Jeune (1741-1814) Louis VII, Saint Denis Erispoe (died 857), King of Brittany, received the ornaments of the kingdom from the hands of Charles II the Bald (823-877), 851.
-Engraving by Jean Michel Moreau, called Moreau the Younger (1741-1814) Marriage of Sigebert I, King of Austrasia and Brunehaut, 566 (18th century engraving) Louis III Consecration of Saint Genevieve, circa 430: Saint Germain, bishop of Auxerre Estates General of Tours on 14 May 1506 Clotaire II presiding over the first Supplice des Templars (1314) - in Sacred Pepin the Brief, Basilica of Saint Denis, 28 July 754.
-Engraving The coronation of Rodolph I of Habsburg, King of the Romans on 24 October 1273 in the Cathedral of Aachen (Engraving from St. Bernard giving the Templars their rules Louis V (967-87) the Loafer shows his crown to his followers, from Leonardo da Vinci dying in the arms of Francois I (1494 - 1547) in 1519 at Clos Luce.
+Engraving by Jean Michel Moreau, called Moreau the Younger (1741-1814) Marriage of Sigebert I, King of Austrasia and Brunehaut, 566 (18th century engraving) Louis III Consecration of Saint Genevieve, circa 430: Saint Germain, bishop of Auxerre Estates General of Tours on 14 May 1506 Clotaire II presiding over the first Consecration of Pepin the Short (714-768), Basilica of Saint-Denis, 28 July 754: Pope Stephen II consecrated him King of the Franks and Patrician of the Romans (Patricius Romanorum).
+At his side are his two sons, Carloman and Charles (the future Supplice des Templars (1314) - in The coronation of Rudolf I of Habsburg (1218-1291) as King of the Romans on 24 October 1273 in Aachen Cathedral, Germany (Rudolf I of Germany crowned in Aachen Cathedral on 24 October 1273).
+Engraving from "Bilder-Gallerie zur allgem" by Rotteck, 1843 Louis V (967-87) the Loafer shows his crown to his followers, from Leonardo da Vinci dying in the arms of Francois I (1494 - 1547) in 1519 at Clos Luce.
 Engraving.
 Concordat of 1801 - Signature of the Concordat between France (in the presence of Napoleon Bonaparte) and the Holy See (engraving) Succession of Louis the Pious, 816: the emperor of the West before the three crowns symbolizing the division of his empire into three kingdoms, each returning to one of his sons (Lothaire, Pepin, Louis).
-Engraving by Jean Mi Execution of St Alban The murder of St Thomas Becket at Canterbury Cathedral, 29 December 1170, by knights from the court of King Henry II
+Engraving by Jean Mi Execution of St Alban Abdication of Charles V Charles, brother of King Lothaire, pays tribute to Otto II, who created the Duchy of Lower Lorraine and appointed Charles Duke of Lower Lorraine, 977 (engraving)

 Show more similar artworks